Automattic/wp-calypso/packages/tour-kit/README.md

   - `arrowIndicator`: Adds an arrow tip pointing at the reference element when provided.
   - `overlay`: Includes the semi-transparent overlay for all the steps (also blocks interactions with the rest of the page)
   - `autoScroll`: The page scrolls up and down automatically such that the step target element is visible to the user.
+  - `liveResize`: Configures the behaviour for automatically resizing the tour kit elements (TourKitFrame and Spotlight).
+Defaults to disabled.

 - `callbacks`: An object of callbacks to handle side effects from various interactions (see [types.ts](./src/types.ts)).